DHayes23/Valencia-Tennis/README.md

 3. The Product Display should display only products matching the terms used in the search box in either the product's name or the product's description (visible on the Product Detail page) when the search functionality is used.
 If no products match the search term, a box informing of same should be displayed.

-4. The Product Display should display proudcts in the order specified when the 'Sort by' button is clicked and an option is selected.
+4. The Product Display should display products in the order specified when the 'Sort by' button is clicked and an option is selected.
 ```
 Testing Procedure:
 ```